Installing Ghost CMS on AWS Lightsail

 The problem is that you won’t have all the information to finish this configuration until you set up your CDN and SSL certificates.

-Set up the CDN
+Set Up the Cdn

 It’s advisable to serve your images and content through a CDN (Content Delivery Network).
 Why?
 Because it helps with load times and uptime.
 Ever since I switched to a CDN my SEO for my other blog has skyrocketed.
 You should consider this too.